10 student-directed learning exercises to try with Paper™

 10. Fill out a graphic organizer to follow your own curiosities

-When students set their own educational goals, sometimes the right graphic organizer can help them put their thoughts into place.
+When students set their own educational goals, sometimes the right graphic organizer can help them put their thoughts into place and hone their problem-solving abilities.
 With the support of an instructional aid, students can critically examine a text to better understand its content and context.
 Providing students with the choice to select the graphic organizer that best suits their needs can also help promote student-directed learning.

 The Paper platform: Inquiry-based learning for student-directed discovery